watmough/open-vds/docs/connection.rst

 The used refresh token will be updated If the response contains a refresh_token member.
 It is the access_token member of the return that will be used as the sdtoken until it expires.

+Alternatively, for Azure-hosted deployments (Azure VMs, Azure Container Instances, AKS, etc.), you can use `MsiEnable` instead of providing an explicit SdToken or using RefreshToken flow.
+When `MsiEnable` is set to true (or yes, on, 1), OpenVDS will automatically fetch an access token from Azure's Instance Metadata Service (IMDS) using Managed Identity.
+This only works when running on Azure infrastructure with Managed Identity configured.
+Key values can use `snake_case` (msi_enable) or `CamelCase` (MsiEnable).

 NOTE: Key values for `sd` can use `snake_case` instead of `CammelCase` to match the look and feel of the response from the token provider.